Geometric-Photometric Event-based 3D Gaussian Ray Tracing: Supplementary

 \section{Supplementary}

-In the supplementary, we first report the sensitivity analysis of the loss weights (\cref{sec:suppl:sensitivity}), and the detailed analysis of the runtime (\cref{sec:suppl:runtime}).
-Then, we discuss the proposed initialization method with existing work on event-based structure-from-motion (SfM) (\cref{sec:suppl:emvs}).
-Finally, more results are provided on dense/sparse depth, flow, and rendered intensity (\cref{sec:suppl:moreResults}).
+In the supplementary, we first provide additional details about the motion field \cref{sec:suppl:motionfield}.
+Then, we report the sensitivity analysis of the loss weights (\cref{sec:suppl:sensitivity}) and the detailed analysis of the runtime (\cref{sec:suppl:runtime}).
+We also provide details on the proposed initialization of the scene Gaussians \cref{sec:suppl:initialization} and compare it to existing work on event-based structure-from-motion (SfM) (\cref{sec:suppl:emvs}).
+An example of a failure case due to flickering lights is given in \cref{sec:suppl:failurecases}.
+Finally, additional results are provided on dense/sparse depth, flow, and rendered intensity (\cref{sec:suppl:moreResults}).